ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Proof Fetching Recommendations {#proof-fetching-recommendations}

-Proof fetching (both inclusion proofs and consistency proofs) should be performed at random time intervals.
+Proof fetching (both inclusion proofs and consistency proofs) SHOULD be performed at random time intervals.
 If proof fetching occurred all at once, in a flurry of activity, a log would know that SCTs or STHs received around the same time are more likely to come from a